josepeon/math/README.md

 - Reviewed systems of equations and solved word problems applying substitution and elimination
 - Practiced graphing linear functions and identifying slope and intercepts
 - Worked through ratio, proportion, and percent word problems

+### August 17, 2025 – Continued Progress

+- Practiced solving multi-step equations with fractions and decimals
+- Reviewed graphing inequalities and identifying feasible solution regions
+- Worked on systems of equations applied to mixture and cost problems
+- Applied ratios, proportions, and percents in problem-solving sets